arangodb/docs/3.12/appendix-references-dbobject.md

 Creates a new edge collection named `collection-name` with the default settings and returns a [_collection_ object](appendix-references-collection-object.html).

-If the collection name already exists, an error is thrown.
+If a collection or View with this name exists already, an error is thrown.

 ---